Matrix factorizations via Koszul duality: Hochschild invariants

-\paragraph The advantage of this definition of the Hochschild complex is that it is quite simple to relate it the Hochschild complex of $\Omega(C)$.
-Indeed, the latter complex is by definition given by
+The advantage of this definition of the Hochschild complex for coalgebras is that it is quite simple to relate it to the Hochschild complex of its Koszul dual algebra $\Omega C$.
+Indeed the latter complex is by definition given by

 Notice that these two complexes only differ by the middle term where twisted tensor products are formed.
 The fact that they are quasi-isomorphic follows from the following classical lemma, see~\cite{Loday} for example.